Kyneton: Sport

-The town has an Australian rules football team, Kyneton Football Club, competing in the Bendigo Football League.
-It is here where, Kyneton legend, Laurie Raines started his football career.
+The town has an Australian rules football team, Kyneton Football Club, competing in the Riddell District Football League.

 Kyneton has a horse racing club, the Kyneton District Racing Club, which schedules around sixteen race meetings a year including the Kyneton Cup meeting in November (always the day after the Melbourne Cup).
 In 2009, the Kyneton District Racing Club partnered with the Northern Melbourne Institute of TAFE to use the facilities of the racecourse and its extensive grounds as an educational training facility.

 Golfers play at the course of the Kyneton Golf Club on Black Hill Road.

 Kyneton has a football team "The Rangers" which compete in the Melbourne Division 3 under the FFV banner.

-Bundaberg Croquet Club is the oldest Croquet club in Australia.
+Kyneton Croquet Club is the oldest Croquet club in Victoria.

 Heritage listings

 Kyneton contains a number of heritage-listed sites, including: